apache/spark/docs/apache-airflow-providers-http/operators.rst

 Use the :class:`~airflow.providers.http.operators.http.SimpleHttpOperator` to call HTTP requests and get the response text back.

+.. warning:: Configuring ``https`` via SimpleHttpOperator is counter-intuitive

+   For historical reasons, configuring ``HTTPS`` connectivity via HTTP operator is, well, difficult and counter-intuitive.
+The Operator defaults to ``http`` protocol and you can change the schema used by the operator via ``scheme`` connection attribute.
+However this field was originally added to connection for database type of URIs, where database schemes are set traditionally as first component of URI ``path``.
+   Therefore if you want to configure as ``https`` connection via URI, you need to pass ``https`` scheme to the SimpleHttpOperator.
+AS stupid as it looks, your connection URI will look like this:
+   ``http://your_host:443/https``.
+Then if you want to use different URL paths in SimpleHttpOperator you should pass your path as ``endpoint`` parameter when running the task.
+For example to run a query to ``https://your_host:443/my_endpoint`` you need to set the endpoint parameter to ``my_endpoint``.
+   Alternatively, if you want, you could also percent-encode the host including the ``https://`` prefix, and as long it contains ``://`` (percent-encoded ``%3a%2f%2f``), the first component of the path will not be used as scheme.
+Your URI definition might then look like: ``http://https%3a%2f%2fyour_host:443/`` In this case however the ``path`` will not be used at all - you still need to use ``endpoint`` parameter in the task if wish to make a request with specific path.
+As counter-intuitive as it is, this is historically the way how the operator/hook works and it's not easy to change without breaking backwards compatibility because there are other operators build on top of the ``SimpleHttpOperator`` that rely on that functionality and there are many users using it already.

 In the first example we are calling a ``POST`` with json data and succeed when we get the same json data back otherwise the task will fail.